anayanapalli/anayanapalli.github.io/src/content/posts/thoughts-on-tenure.md

 Someone who understands why the failure happened and changes how they operate afterward has completed a very valuable feedback cycle.

-## A three-year founder and a ten-year executive
+## A three-year founder vs. a ten-year executive

 Imagine two people.